Kashif-Nadeem/video-transcriber/README.md

 ---

 ## 📌 Notes
-- Audio transcripts will be saved with `_transcript.txt` suffix.
+- Audio transcripts will be saved with `_transcript.txt` suffix
 - Example:
   - Input video: `hello_world.mp4`
   - MP3 output: `hello_world.mp3`
   - Transcript: `hello_world_transcript.txt`
-- Transcripts are grouped by audio file's last modified time (Month-Year).
+- Files are grouped by audio last modified time into Month-Year folders
-- When `WHISPER_TASK=transcribe`, output language is the same as spoken language.
-- When `WHISPER_TASK=translate`, transcript will be in the language defined by `WHISPER_OUTPUT_LANGUAGE`.
+- `.mp4` is deleted after MP3 conversion, `.mp3` is deleted after transcript is generated and pushed to remote

 ---

-## 🧠 Whisper Language Modes
+## 🧠 WhisperX Modes
-- `WHISPER_TASK=transcribe` → Detects and transcribes spoken language as-is (ignores output language setting)
+- `WHISPER_TASK=transcribe` → Transcribe audio in its original language
-- `WHISPER_TASK=translate` → Detects language and translates to `WHISPER_OUTPUT_LANGUAGE`
+- `WHISPER_TASK=translate` → Translate spoken audio into `WHISPER_OUTPUT_LANGUAGE` (currently not used with WhisperX)
-- Whisper supports transcription/translation of over **90 languages**, including support for scripts such as Latin, Arabic, Cyrillic, and Devanagari.
+- `ENABLE_DIARIZATION=true` → Labels segments with speaker tags like Speaker 1, Speaker 2 (requires HF_TOKEN)

 ---

-## 🔒 .gitignore Recommendation
+## 🔐 .gitignore Recommendation
 Ensure the following are not committed to Git:
 ```
 .env